tomasantunes/main-wiki2/Random Chat/random-chat1.md

 <JuniorDev> Right, but there's nothing in the table.
 If I say work, you say work.
 If I say sex you say sex.
 <Princess> You're incompetent.
 <JuniorDev> You don't have an opinion.
 You eat whatever I tell you.
+<Princess> You're incompetent.
+<JuniorDev> You don't have consciousness.
+This is almost like talking to a dummy.